 We continue in our series of blogs on the power of data.
 We looked in the past at the revenue per square foot of recent customer move-ins and customer move-outs.
 Analyzing the relationship between these metrics can provide useful insights into current market conditions and may even provide an early sign of changes in the market, allowing for earlier corrective action.

-Centered on revenue per square foot (based on total square feet of a facility), we look at the following:
+Centered on revenue per square foot, we look at the following:

 Taking all the KPI’s together, we can observe the following.

 Existing occupancy revenue per square foot steadily increases over time.

 This is a good trend.
 In the graph above, because of its almost straight-line profile, it visually forms an easily digestible reference point for monthly customer move-ins and move-outs.
 If occupancy is holding steady, or even better, increasing, store revenues would naturally be increasing as well.
 Furthermore, note the above relationships could be analyzed more thoroughly at the store or unit size (e.g., small, medium, large, mega).
 For higher level views, you could also carry out store-group and portfolio level analyses.

 In the above example, customer move-ins are at higher rates than the average rate for occupied units.
 This serves to “lift” the occupied units trend line.
 Although customers are also moving out at rates that are higher than the average rate for occupied units, the move outs are generally at rates that are lower than the move-ins.

 The overall result of the two forces nets out to an overall increase of occupied units over time.
 Unless occupancy is dropping at a faster rate, revenue production by rentals is improving.